mogenius/docs/mogenius/docs/cluster-management/installing-mogenius.md

 ## Retrieve the Helm chart

-In your mogenius cluster, open the tab "Connect".
+In your mogenius cluster, open the tab "Connect."
 This is where you can manage your Helm installation for the mogenius operator.
-You can copy the commands to install, upgrade and delete the Helm chart from your Kubernetes cluster.
+You can copy the commands to install, upgrade, and delete the Helm chart from your Kubernetes cluster.
 The Helm chart can be modified depending on your individual setup.
 Under cluster options, set the services that should be installed together with the mogenius operator.
 If your cluster already has one or more of these services, deactivate them.

 The install command will look like this.